btober/game_building_blocks/README.md

 - **item\_collecting2**: a variation on item_collecting; move shapes into a container
 - **matching**: identify and remove matched pairs of items
 - **number\_sort**: arrange numbered blocks numerically using as few moves as possible
+- **racing**: a variation on response_time; move across the window before your challenger does by pressing keys repeatedly
 - **response\_time**: press a specified key before a challenger can press theirs
 - **sequence\_recall**: recall a specified sequence by pressing a series of buttons
 - **shape\_tracing**: accurately trace a displayed shape before time is up